RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-molecule-coordinates.md

 ## Coordinates transformation

-Use this tool to transform spots coordinates into other video channels and obtain single molecule coordinates.
+Use this panel to transform spots coordinates into other video channels and obtain single molecule coordinates.

 <a class="plain" href="../../assets/images/gui/VP-panel-molcoord-transf.png"><img src="../../assets/images/gui/VP-panel-molcoord-transf.png" style="max-width: 289px;"/></a>